rwb/lesson2/README.md

-Lesson 2 - Thursday 9/8/22
+## Lesson 2 - Thursday 9/8/22

-## Lesson 4 - Tuesday 2/4/20

-Tonight's topic is inference.
+Today's topic is inference.
 Science is an enterprise that seeks generalizable knowledge.
 In other words, we want to estimate scientifically interesting parameters -- using finite data sets -- and apply what we have learned to a scientifically interesting population.
 Inference is the "apply that information to scientifically interesting populations" part of this exercise.
 Normatively, we expect a compelling scientific presentation to include a parameter estimate (or estimates) accompanied by a principled measure of uncertainty; this information becomes the basis for us to apply our results to some broader population.
 Reading that is useful for this discussion comes from Wasserman (2004, Chapters 6-9).

 ### Estimating a Population Mean